AnishPimpley/anishpimpley.github.io/_pages/projects.md

 [link](https://github.com/AnishPimpley/anishpimpley.github.io/blob/master/media/Minority%20Report.pdf)
 *keywords : Computational Social Science, Dataset creation*

+We propose a novel approach to predict crime for neighborhoods in a city from multiple sources, in particular nearby landmarks, census and demographic data.
+Many prior studies have tried to predict crime based on demographic and socio-economic data, but there has been no prior work on prediction of crime based on landmarks data.
+We were able to successfully show that local infrastructure data plays a more important role in predicting crime incidents.
+We also showed the importance of different features on crime rate.
+We were able to confirm the results of prior studies related to correlation between crime, and schools and banks.

 ### 6. Design and Fabrication of SLAM based, autonomous material handling robot
 [link](https://github.com/AnishPimpley/anishpimpley.github.io/blob/master/media/Utilizing%20SLAM%20and%20Adaptive%20Gripping%20Techniques%20for%20Material%20Handling%20Systems.pdf)
 *keywords : Vision, Robotics*